jankratochvilcz/kotobaten-flutter/README.md

 ### CLI

-The project makes use of [freezed](https://pub.dev/packages/freezed), so you need to run `flutter pub run build_runner build` whenever you make changes to files that take advantage of freezed.
+The project makes use of [freezed](https://pub.dev/packages/freezed), so you need to run `dart run build_runner build` whenever you make changes to files that take advantage of freezed.

 iOS logo generation happens via [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons).
-Run `flutter pub run flutter_launcher_icons:main` to generate the icons.
+Run `dart run flutter_launcher_icons:main` to generate the icons.

 ## Releasing